6thquake/react-material/docs/src/pages/discover-more/showcase/showcase.md

 # Showcase

-The following is a list of some of the public apps using Material-UI.
-Not all of them have their interface implemented using 100% Material-UI.
+The following is a list of some of the public apps using React-Material.
+Not all of them have their interface implemented using 100% React-Material.

 Want to add your app?
-Found an app that no longer works or no longer uses Material-UI?
-Please submit a pull request on [GitHub](https://github.com/mui-org/material-ui) to update this page!
+Found an app that no longer works or no longer uses React-Material?
+Please submit a pull request on [GitHub](http://git.dev.sh.ctripcorp.com/sixthquake/react-material) to update this page!

 ## The list